-The Enchantments Trail is a 35.9 mile moderately trafficked out and back trail located near Leavenworth, WA that features a lake and is only recommended for very experienced adventurers.
+The Enchantments Trail is a 35.9 mile moderately trafficked out and back trail located near Leavenworth, Washington that features a lake and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from July until October.